dmbarbour/glas/docs/GlasApps.md

 First-class functions and objects are relatively awkward in context of live coding and orthogonal persistence.
 This could be mitigated by escape analysis, e.g. runtime or ephemeral types might restrict which variables are used.
 But for glas systems I'd like to push most higher order programming to an ad-hoc combination of staging and algebraic effects, reducing need for analysis.

-## Remote Procedure Calls?
-Defer.

-TODO: needs revisit with much more attention to application composition

-Transactional remote procedure calls with publish-subscribe of RPC resources is an excellent fit for my vision of glas systems.
-With careful design of the distributed transaction, transaction loop features such as incremental computing and replication on non-deterministic choice can be supported across application boundaries.
-The publish-subscribe aspect simplifies live coding and orthogonal persistence.

-Concretely, applications will define a few methods such as `rpc.event` to receive incoming requests and `rpc.api` to support registration and search.
-The system might define `sys.rpc.find` to search the registry and `sys.rpc.call` to perform a remote call.
-We might introduce `sys.rpc.cb` callbacks to support algebraic effects and higher order programming over RPC boundaries.
-A single transaction may involve many requests to each of many applications.

-I need to work on these details in context of application composition.
-It should be feasible for application components to construct an 'RPC' graph between eachother based on application overrides or implicit parameters.
-Probably requires support for defining runtime-scoped registries.

-Security should mostly be handled based on a compositional registry model, filtering, routing, and rewriting metadata based on trust, topic, and roles for each component registry.
-I'll need to consider this model carefully.

-For performance, it is feasible to perform partial evaluation of given RPC events and distribute this code for local evaluation.
-Conversely, when performing a remote call, we could send a continuation to remotely handle the result, avoiding unnecessary network traffic.

-*Note:* The runtime will maintain its own TCP/UDP listener for RPC requests, usually shared with the 'http' interface.
-This is configurable and may be application specific.

 ## Defunctionalized Procedures and Processes?
-Low Priority.
+Language and State Layer.

 To support 'direct style' in programming of network connections, filesystem access, and FFI it is convenient if a front-end syntax knows to compile some sequences of operations into state machines that yield and commit to await a response in a future transaction.
 Intriguingly, we might also introduce `atomic {}` sections to force multiple steps to complete within a single transaction.

-A relevant concern is stability of these procedures in context of live coding.
-To simplify manual stabilization, we might only yield at explicit, labeled 'yield' points.
-This also encourages coarse-grained steps, which mitigates performance overhead.

-I feel this feature would be useful as a bridge between glas and host systems.

-## HTTP Interface

-An application can implement an interface `http : Request -> Response` to receive HTTP requests through a configurable port, which is also shared with RPC.
-By defining 'http', users can support ad-hoc views and user interactions with an application, much more flexible than console IO.
-Regardless, the `"/sys"` path is reserved by the runtime and implicitly routed to `sys.refl.http` to support access to logs, debugger integration, administrative controls, and so on.

-The Request and Response types are binaries that include the full HTTP headers and body.
-However, they will often be accelerated under the hood to minimize need for redundant parsing and validation.
-Some HTTP features and headers, such as HTTP pipelining, will be handled by the runtime and are not visible to the application.
-Authorization and authentication should be configurable.

-By default, every HTTP request is handled in a separate transaction.
-If this transaction aborts due to system state or read-write conflict, it is implicitly retried until success or timeout, providing a basis for long polling.
-I propose custom response header 'Commit: false' to return the response - minus this header - without committing.
-This is potentially useful for safe HTTP GET requests or invalid HTTP POST requests.
-Default commit behavior may be configurable.
-Eventually, custom headers could support multi-request transactions.
+In any case, each 'step' must result in an intermediate state that can be continued in a simple way, with minimal analysis and routing.
+It's best if we have fine-grained application state to support this, so we only need to detect changes, as opposed to constructing a very large value that we then need to analyze.

 ## Graphical User Interface?
 Defer.